breadthe/chasingcode.dev/source/_posts/2024-07-05-this-app-could-have-been-a-spreadsheet.md

 title: This app could have been a spreadsheet
 date: 2024-07-05
 # updated:
-description: Developers like to re-invent the wheel, but perhaps we should take a step back, use the simple tools at our disposal, and move on with out lives
+description: Developers like to re-invent the wheel, but perhaps we should take a step back, use the simple tools at our disposal, and move on with our lives
 tags: [side-project]
 featured: false
 image: